 “He’s a guy who can make people miss,” Wolf Pack safety Duran Workman said.
 “We’re going to have to get a lot of hats to the ball.”

 Pumphrey, who hopes to be playing in the Mountain West championship on his 20th birthday on Dec.
 6, was the Gatorade Nevada High School Player of the Year in 2012 after rushing for 1,491 yards and 19 touchdowns for Canyon Springs.
 He ran for 4,152 yards and 49 touchdowns in his high school career.

 “He’s a great back,” Wolf Pack linebacker Jonathan McNeal said.
 “Very explosive.
 He makes people miss in the open field and that’s what separates him from everybody else.”

 The Wolf Pack has allowed 4.6 yards a carry and 153.9 yards a game on the ground this year.
 Arizona’s Nick Wilson (171 yards) and Boise State’s Jay Ajayi (152), though, are the only two runners to gain at least 100 yards against the Wolf Pack this year.
-The Wolf Pack has lost its last eight games -- Arizona, Boise State this year and BYU, Colorado State, Fresno State, UNLV, Boise State and San Diego State last year --when it has allowed an opposing player to gain at least 100 yards.
+The Wolf Pack has lost its last eight games — Arizona, Boise State this year and BYU, Colorado State, Fresno State, UNLV, Boise State and San Diego State last year — when it has allowed an opposing player to gain at least 100 yards.

-San Diego State had two runners (Pumphrey with 112 and Adam Muema with 134) go over 100 yards against the Pack last year.
+San Diego State had two runners (Pumphrey with 112 and Adam Muema with 134) go more than 100 yards against the Pack last year.
 The Aztecs, whose running backs are coached by former Wolf Pack head coach Jeff Horton, ran for 255 yards and four touchdowns in last year’s overtime victory over Nevada.